 Earth-friendly parts washing—Estes shops feature self-contained sinks for washing vehicle parts, which helps prevent oil and chemicals from entering the environment.

 Solar is a nonpolluting, renewable resource that delivers reliable power year round.
-So far we’ve installed solar-power systems in our Baltimore, MD; Elkton, MD; and Greensboro, NC, terminals.
+So far we’ve installed solar-power systems in our Baltimore, MD; Elkton, MD; Greensboro, NC; and West Middlesex, PA, terminals.
 Learn more.

 The results are promising:

 Greensboro’s system includes 2,760 solar panels that generate about 1,000 megawatt-hours of electricity each year.
 Meanwhile, Baltimore’s system generates about 320 megawatt-hours from its 1,100 rooftop panels.
-Another 360 megawatt-hours come from Elkton’s 1,232 panels.
+Another 360 megawatt-hours come from Elkton’s 1,232 panels and the West Middlesex installation of 2,150 panels generates more than 777 megawatt-hours annually.

 Approximately 93% of the Elkton terminal’s annual energy needs are met though its solar power system, which accounts for an annual reduction in CO2 emissions of about 280 tons.
 Baltimore’s system covers the reduction of about another 250 tons each year.